azat-co/fullstack-javascript/chapter1/chapter1.md

 </html>
 ```

-Notice that the closing tags have slash `/` inside the angle braces `<>` but before the name of the tag, e.g., `</html>`.
+Notice that the closing tags have a slash (`/`) inside the angle brackets (`<>`), but before the name of the tag, e.g., `</html>`.
 This is important for proper rendering (interpretation and displaying) of elements by the browser.

-There are different flavors and versions of HTML, such as DHTML, XHTML 1.0, XHTML 1.1, XHTML 2, HTML 4, and HTML 5.
-This comic strip does a good
-job of explaining the differences: [Misunderstanding Markup: XHTML 2/HTML 5](http://coding.smashingmagazine.com/2009/07/29/misunderstanding-markup-xhtml-2-comic-strip) (http://coding.smashingmagazine.com/2009/07/29/misunderstanding-markup-xhtml-2-comic-strip/).
-Before web developers had to use the appropriate version, but now just drop `<!DOCTYPE html>` and modern browsers will understand your markup.
+There are different flavors and versions of HTML, such as DHTML, XHTML1.0, XHTML1.1, XHTML2, HTML4, and HTML5.
+This comic strip does a good job of explaining the differences: [Misunderstanding Markup: XHTML 2/HTML 5](http://coding.smashingmagazine.com/2009/07/29/misunderstanding-markup-xhtml-2-comic-strip) (<http://bit.ly/2N5WTUl>).
+Before HTML5 web developers had to use the appropriate version, but now just write `<!DOCTYPE html>` and modern browsers will understand your markup.

 Any HTML element can have attributes.
 You already saw `link` with `rel`, `type` and `href`.
-Attributes are like extra information which is not directly visible by the user (not content) and which is not some nested elements (more content).
-The most important attributes which are applicable to almost all elements and tags are `class`, `id`, `style`, `data-name`.
-Then there are event attributes `onclick`, `onmouseover`, `onkeyup`, and so on.
+Attributes are typically extra information that is not directly visible by the user.
+Attributes are not content and they are different in this sense from nested elements, which are content.
+The most important attributes which are applicable to almost all elements and tags are `class`, `id`, `style`, and `data-name`.
+Then there are event attributes such as `onclick`, `onmouseover`, `onkeyup`, and so on.

 ### `class`

-The class attribute defines a class that is used for styling in CSS or Domain Object Model (DOM) manipulation; for example:
+The `class` attribute defines a class that is used for styling in CSS or Domain Object Model (DOM) manipulation; for example:

 ```html
 <p class="normal">…</p>